collapsed-stacks/startups/questions/12860/is-member-contact-details-web-scrapping-illegal.md

 - tagged: `legal`, `marketing`, `business-plan`, `market-research`, `data`
 - score: -1

-<p>Is there are legal barriers that stop scraping member contact details from local directories and publish them in a different competitor product. </p>
+Is there are legal barriers that stop scraping member contact details from local directories and publish them in a different competitor product.

-<p>This scrapping will be done by using the original web site interface without interfering the original web site. </p>
+This scrapping will be done by using the original web site interface without interfering the original web site.

 ## Answer 12862